-Paragraphs (i) and (j) were inserted, as from 2 March 2004, by section 5(2) Resource Management (Energy and Climate Change) Amendment Act 2004 (2004 No 2).
-See sections 8 and 9 of that Act for transitional provisions relating to applications and rules made before 2 March 2004.
+Section 7(j): added, on 2 March 2004, by section 5(2) of the Resource Management (Energy and Climate Change) Amendment Act 2004 (2004 No 2).

 8 Treaty of Waitangi

 In achieving the purpose of this Act, all persons exercising functions and powers under it, in relation to managing the use, development, and protection of natural and physical resources, shall take into account the principles of the Treaty of Waitangi (Te Tiriti o Waitangi).